madsbuch/blog/_posts/2015-12-29-100-days-of-fibonacci-overview.md

 for killing a bit of time.

 # Languages
-Following are the different languages used so far and a little note on what concept was showcased.
+The following are the different languages used so far and a little note on what concept was showcased.

 1. [Haskell](http://buchi.dk/blog/100-days-of-fibonacci-day-0-haskell/):